robertmartin8/ReasonableDeviations/_posts/2018-04-19-classifying-timeseries.md

 Some general approaches to classifying time series are as follows (a thorough survey can be found in [Rani & Sikka 2012](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.258.9630&rep=rep1&type=pdf)):

-- directly clustering with an algorithm like k-Nearest Neighbours.
+- Directly clustering with an algorithm like k-Nearest Neighbours.
 What is important here is a relevant distance metric between two different time series.
 Euclidean distance may not be sufficient as it has trouble dealing with timeseries that have been shifted slightly (either vertically or horizontally).
 - Hidden Markov Models, which model the timeseries as a Markov Process, whose transition matrix may be used as input to a classifier.
 - LSTM Neural Networks, which are fed in a time series and contain a sequential 'memory'.
 The output of a cell can be run through the sigmoid function to convert it into a binary class value.
 - Extracting summary statistics, then passing these results into a standard classifier.

 This post will explore the last method.
-On the surface, it seems to be the most straightforward approach, but the magic is in choosing which aspects of the time series should be used.
+On the surface, it seems to be the most straightforward approach, but the difficulty is in choosing which aspects of the time series should be used.
 There are existing libraries that can extract a multitude of features, e.g [tsfresh](https://github.com/blue-yonder/tsfresh), but although it is very likely that there is predictive power somewhere in here, it would be nice to find a simpler (and perhaps faster) approach.

 Thus, I have decided to take the Discrete Fourier Transform (DFT) of the time series, and to use the largest terms as features.
 Such a method is really under the domain of **spectral analysis**, a well established subfield of time series analysis.
 However, we will adopt a rather informal approach.
 It should be noted that the Fourier Transform certainly shouldn't be used to forecast the future of a financial time series because of the strong assumptions of periodicity.
 But it should be able to extract the main (sinusoidal) signals from a time series, which we can then put into a classifier.